Higashi-Mizumaki Station: Station layout

 The station is located on a piece of land where the two tracks of the Chikuhō Main Line diverge.
 The station building, a modern timber structure, is in between the tracks and houses a waiting room and automatic ticket vending machines.
 Steps or ramps lead up to a triangular piece of land with platforms on two sides, the station building occupying the base of the triangle.
-The two platforms thus be considered a very broad island or two widely separate side platforms.
+The two platforms thus be considered a very broad island platform or two widely separate side platforms.

-Adjacent stations
+Platforms

 History

 The station was opened by JR Kyushu on 13 March 1988 as an additional station on the existing Chikuhō Main Line track.

 On 4 March 2017, Higashi-Mizumaki, along with several other stations on the line, became a remotely managed "Smart Support Station".
 Under this scheme, although the station is unstaffed, passengers using the automatic ticket vending machines or ticket gates can receive assistance via intercom from staff at a central support centre which is located at Nakama.